barduinor/box-webhooks-gcp/README.md

 ## Box configuration steps

-1. Create a [Box free account](https://www.box.com/pricing/individual) if you don't already have one.
+1. Create a [Box free developer account](https://account.box.com/signup/developer) if you don't already have one.
 2. Complete the registration process for a Box developer account.
 3. Making sure you're logged in navigate to the [Box Developer Console](https://app.box.com/developers/console).
 This will activate your developer account.
 4. Create a new Box application.
 Select Custom App, fill in the form and then click Next.